antoniosignore/flux/README.md

 The test makes some assumptions and has limitations:

+    - In junit tests the expected values are rather large strings with expected JSON.
+With a bit more time I would have had the expected results in separate file.

     - As said the architecture is a traditional CRUD stacked layers design.
 It is not probably suitable for the TOS nature of the real world application which should be designed with a different event driven architecture.
 Most likely I would have investigated a CQRS design implemented by Axon framework.